Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Learn everything you need to keep your skin healthy all season long

 Winter is tough on your skin, whether you’re out braving the cold or staying warm indoors.
 The combination of frigid outdoor weather and heated, dry indoor air can leave skin parched and itchy, says Debra Jaliman, MD.
-She’s an assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai.
+She’s a dermatologist at Mount Sinai hospital in New York.
 And she’s the author of Skin Rules: Trade Secrets from a Top New York Dermatologist.

 “The dry air sucks the moisture out of your skin.
 And in the cold weather, your skin attempts to conserve heat by constricting blood vessels, which dries out your skin’s outer layers,” Dr. Jaliman explains.
 The result?
 Dry, flaky skin that can crack and bleed — and even let in bacteria that can lead to infection.